EE-modders/Empire-Earth-Stats/README.md

 🗺 County and City\
 ⚙ Hardware Informations\
 🔧 Compatibility Options\
-And some other useful tidbits to improve the compatibility of the game and follow the evolution of the game.
+And some other useful infos to improve the compatibility of the game and follow the evolution of the game.

 ## Build
 Require cURL ! \